franciscop/umbrella/jquery.md

 Umbrella offers some advantages over jQuery:

 - Speed: using native methods makes it faster.
-- Size: umbrella.js is 3kb in total.
+- Size: umbrellaJS is 3kb in total.
 - Clean: making new plugins and reading the code base is easy.

 But it has some tradeoffs, mainly the lack of support for IE10- and SVG on IE11.